-Stephanie Whalley checks out the restaurants and bars around Hope Street
+Stephanie Whalley checks out the restaurants and bars on Hope Street

 STEEPED in stories dating back to the 1700s and, more recently, gaining the bragging rights of being named ‘best street in the country’ in the National Urbanism Awards, Hope Street – part of the city’s gorgeous Georgian Quarter – is a Liverpool must-go.